Woaf/SimpleFlashcards/README.md

 ### Addendum 1

 I added the icon I used for this app, because it appears in the .pro file.
 Its a little start icon, which I got from this amazing website: https://icon-icons.com/

+### Addendum 2

+I included an executable in the 'Deploy' folder that you can run and try the program for yourself.
+(Its only a Windows executable.)

+You will need to have MSVC Redistributable installed on your device (x64 is preferred), which you can download here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

+Also, a decent anti-virus will delete the program once you download it.